shimaore/ccnq3/doc/Provisioning.md

 Hosts running the `ccnq3_dns` service
 -------------------------------------

-Optimally you should select a pair of servers to run the `ccnq3_dns` service.
-These servers will not be able to run bind9, so they must rely on (at least two) other servers (preferably in the CCNQ3 system) to provide them with DNS service.
-Their /etc/resolv.conf file should therefor contain the IP addresses for these two (or more) servers.

-On these servers you should also install the ccnq3-dns package:

-    aptitude install -q -y ccnq3-dns
+The environment contains a dynamic, database-driven, DNS service which must be enabled on at least one host.
+These DNS-serving hosts must be configured with the `applications/dns` application.
+Additionally, the `ccnq3-dns` package must installed on these DNS-serving hosts.

+See the [installation documentation](installation) for more details on how to configure these servers.

 Domains to be created
 ---------------------

+Most DNS entries are dynamically created based on the configuration stored in the CouchDB database.

-You must create two records in the provisioning database (using Futon):
+However you must manually create two records in the provisioning database:

-* one record for the main domain "phone.example.net"
+* one record for the main domain `phone.example.net`
-* one record for the subdomain "enum.phone.example.net"
+* one record for the subdomain `enum.phone.example.net`

-These records should be layed out as follows:
+Using `Futon`, insert two records layed out as follows:

     {
       "_id":"domain:phone.example.net",